Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Experiments and Results

 \subsection{Driving Scene Identification Examples}

-To supplement the ablation study, seven examples (a-g) are further provided, with their corresponding results detailed in TABLE \ref{tab:ablat2}.
-The baseline classification model employing Swin-B pretrained on ImageNet as its deep encoder demonstrates insufficient knowledge about driving scene identification.
+To supplement the ablation study in the preceding section, seven examples (a-g) are further provided, with their corresponding results detailed in TABLE \ref{tab:ablat2}.
+The baseline model demonstrates insufficient knowledge about driving scene identification.
 It fails in multi-label scene classification, only correctly identifying each scene with at most three attributes.

 The foundation model, which assimilates knowledge regarding driving scene identification from diverse single-label datasets, significantly outperforms the baseline model that lacks such knowledge, correctly identifying scenes with respect to four to six attributes.
 However, an observable limitation of the foundation model is its frequent misidentification of dry road surface conditions as snowy, daytime as dawn, non-work zones as work zones, other road types as local roads, and non-intersection or three-way intersections as four-way intersections.
-For instance, the foggy weather condition in scenario (d) may have led the foundation model to erroneously classify daytime as dawn and dry road surfaces as snowy.
+For instance, the foggy weather condition in scenario (d) may have led the foundation model to erroneously classify daytime as dawn and the dry road surface as snowy.
 Furthermore, the vehicle's close proximity to the intersection makes it difficult to differentiate three-leg and four-leg features.
 Scenario (f) depicts an interstate highway that is slightly more complex than typical interstate driving scenes.
 The advertisement banner on the left and the open construction space on the right likely lead the model to misidentify it as a four-way intersection on a local road.
 Additionally, the atypical work zone features and the relatively farther distance of the safety drums from the ego-vehicle fail the model in recognizing the work zone scenario.
 Overall, certain combinations of scene attribute labels are less prevalent in single-labeled datasets, thereby limiting the foundation model's exposure and subsequent ability to accurately identify these specific scenes.